Download the calendar invite for Monday's Science Week sessions

 Science Week 2023

 FST Science Week 2023 will take place from Monday 27th March.
 The schedule includes two keynote speakers, presentations from our colleagues across the Faculty, PhD speed talks and poster sessions.

-We are delighted to introduce our second Science Week where we have a range of fascinating talks around the theme of impactful research.
+We are delighted to introduce our third Science Week where we have a range of fascinating talks from both internal and external speakers.

-The talks, hosted by academics from our departments, showcase the interesting research taking place in the Faculty, from the impacts upon climate change with our use of information technology, to hearing challenges and the effects on our brain’s function.
+The departmental talks, hosted by colleagues from across our departments, showcase the interesting research taking place in the Faculty, from how we can restore coral reefs to listening difficulties in primary school-aged children.